-Estimating the scene in front of a vehicle is crucial for safe autonomous vehicle maneuvers and it is also key to advanced ADAS.
-Even though over the past years performance and availability of scene understanding systems increased. nowadays technology seems to be far from the requirements of SAE full-automation level, in particular regarding urban areas and contexts without a strict Manhattan-style city planning.
+Estimating the scene in front of a vehicle is crucial for safe autonomous vehicle maneuvers, and it is also key to advanced ADAS.
+Even though performance and availability of scene understanding systems increased over the past years, technology seems to be far from the requirements of SAE full-automation level, particularly regarding urban areas and contexts without a strict Manhattan-style city planning.
 Among these, intersection areas are one of the most critical, and reports from the United States National Highway Traffic Safety Administration (NHTSA) show us that intersections concentrate more than 40% of motor vehicle crashes [1].
-Navigation in these areas requires therefore robust systems able to correctly identify them, enabling safe maneuvers as the vehicle approaches and crosses the upcoming intersection.
-From an opposite viewpoint, it follows that the detection and moreover the classification of intersection can be used as input to high-level classifiers of drivers maneuvers, or to ease the prediction of position and intentions of vulnerable road users.
-Toward this goal, some intersection detectors are tightly coupled with localization procedures that in turn rely on external systems such as Global Navigation Satellite System (GNSS) or map providers like Google Maps, HERE or TomTom, which started to provide Light Detection And Ranging (LiDAR) based maps commonly referred to as High Definition maps (HD maps).
-The benefits of having prior knowledge about the road configuration from maps are undisputed, as allows systems to narrow the localization uncertainty and the plethora of driving scenarios, hence exploit the map data to perform predefined tactical and operational maneuvers.
-However, given the impact of the vehicle crashes, it follows that relying on updated maps might jeopardize the safety of autonomous driving systems themselves.
-Moreover, GNSS reliability in urban areas is frequently hampered by multi-path or non-line-of-sight (NLOS) issues, requiring for self-sustaining approaches and on-board sensors.
-State of the art intersection detection algorithms use a combination of techniques ranging from consolidated computer vision approaches to probabilistic methods to jointly process 3D data from LiDAR sensors, images and map features.
-Nevertheless, research progresses during the past years on Deep Neural Networks (DNNs) outperformed previous proposals on almost every task, ranging from stereo reconstruction to object detection and image segmentation, according to [2]-[5].
+Navigation in these areas requires robust systems to correctly identify them, enabling safe maneuvers as the vehicle approaches and crosses the upcoming intersection.
+From an opposite viewpoint, it follows that we can exploit the detection and classification of intersections as input to high-level classifiers of driver's maneuvers, or to ease the prediction of position and intentions of VRU.
+Toward this goal, some intersection detectors are tightly coupled with localization procedures that in turn rely on external systems such as Global Navigation Satellite System (GNSS) or map providers like Google Maps, HERE, or TomTom,